COMBINE-lab/scrna-ambiguity/README.md

 ## Run the pipeline

-After set all the paths in the `run_me.config` file and made sure that there are enough free disk space, the pipeline could be run by calling the `run_me.sh` file.
+After you have set all the paths in the `run_me.config` file and made sure that there are enough free disk space, the pipeline can be run by calling the `run_me.sh` file.

 ```sh
 chmod +x *.sh